Celebrate Hanukkah in Israel!

 Set Up and Prepare

-- A teacher-made dreidel using the Hanukkah Dreidel Symbols printable.
+- Prepare a teacher-made dreidel using the Hanukkah Dreidel Symbols printable.

 - Make a chart of dreidel symbols.